 Breaking Down Barriers

-Written by Terry Gilbey
+Written by Terence Gilbey

 In the July 2024 newsletter I wrote about the power of presence, not place.
 In that article, I explored the idea that transformational experiences may be less about a specific geographic location and more about how we show up in it.
 The gist of this being that spirituality is not something that comes from outside of ourselves, it comes from within.
 We choose how we see and react to the world, ourselves and each other.
 Rather than being dependent on travelling the world or sitting at the knee of a guru, the process of personal and spiritual growth is an inner journey of exploring and sharing our essence through the perspectives we adopt, beliefs we hold and actions we take.
 This is very exciting, because it creates the potential for each one of us to find the meaning and deeper connection we seek, regardless of our life circumstances.